Term Definition

 10. Keeping the Project Sponsor and Steering Committee informed of project/program progress.

-Project Owner
+Project/Program Owner

-The Project Owner is responsible for:
+The project/program owner is responsible for:

-2. Ensuring their Business Case has been subjected to due diligence and is approved.
+2. Ensuring their business case has been subjected to due diligence and is approved.

 6. Ensuring the project complies with applicable laws and regulations.